 Volvo’s cars, brand and sales success are built on one thing: safety.
-Cynics might suggest that this feature is something artificial, a quality invented rather than promoted by its marketing men.
-Yet safety innovation has always been Volvo’s guiding value, not just a marketing niche on which to hang its hat.
+Cynics might suggest that this feature is something artificial, a quality invented as well as promoted by its marketing men.
+Yet safety innovation has always been Volvo’s guiding value, not just a marketing niche on which to hang its hat in terms of advertising.

 There has something understated about not only Volvo cars but also their drivers.
 Certainly the brand doesn’t stand for the flashiness or ostentation associated with many German marques.
 Rather, the Volvo experience has always been about reliability, safety and a quiet unflappability.
 Its classic 1980’s advertising slogan almost wrote itself: “Tested by dummies; driven by the intelligent”.

 Standards in car build quality and safety have risen across the industry in recent generations, with most new cars now intrinsically safe.
 Yet this march into traditional Volvo territory hasn’t harmed the company.
 Indeed its ethos has always been to undertake safety research to benefit the world as a whole, not just to further its own commercial interest.
 As an example, in 1959 Volvo was the first car maker to mass-produce three-point seatbelts and to fit them to all its cars.
 Owning the patent for this could have been the commercial equivalent of catching lightning in a jar.
 Rather than stealing a march on its competitors, though, Volvo released the patent to make this safety breakthrough available to all.